-ATTENDANCE 1 st Referral 2 nd Referral 3 rd Referral Tardiness School personnel meet with the student when tardy for class, up to four separate instances, to discuss what the student needs for on-time arrival.
+ATTENDANCE 1 st Referral 2 nd Referral 3 rd Referral Tardiness Instructor meets with the student when tardy for class, up to four separate instances, to discuss what the student needs for on-time arrival.
 After five tardies, PAHCC sends a letter home; administrator may put an attendance contract in place.
 If tardiness continues, it could result in dismissal from the program.
 After ten tardies, meeting with the student, parent/guardian, administrator, and counselors to determine what is needed to ensure on-time arrival; attendance contract; question of workplace readiness.
-Cutting class (Willful intent to not attend class) School personnel call home; work session is scheduled with the instructor to make up missed work.
-School personnel call home; instructor schedules a make-up work session; parent/guardian meeting to determine program appropriateness.
-After three class cuts, meeting with student, parent/guardian, and counselors to determine program appropriateness.
+Cutting class (Willful intent to not attend class) Instructor informs the MOD and call home; work session is scheduled with the instructor to make up missed work.
+School personnel call home; instructor schedules a make-up work session; meeting with students, parent/guardian, and After three class cuts, meeting to discuss dismissal from the program.

+I counselors to determine

+program appropriateness.

+CONDUCT

-C ONDUCT 1 st Referral 2 nd Referral 3 rd Referral Inappropriate behavior (Including but not limited to class disruption, use of degrading or vulgar language/ gestures, use of profanity, or disregard for redirection) Removal from class/event for processing; apology; conference between student and instructor; instructor phone call to family; meet with school Counseling Coordinator; plan to correct with restitution.
+1 st Referral 2 nd Referral 3 rd Referral

+Inappropriate behavior (Including but not limited to class disruption, use of degrading or vulgar language/ gestures, use of profanity, or disregard for redirection) Removal from class/event for processing; apology; conference between student and instructor; instructor phone call to family; meet with school Counseling Coordinator; plan to correct with restitution.
 Removal from class/event for processing; apology; plan to correct; instructor phone call to family; meet with school Counseling Coordinator; administrator contact with sending school and family.
-1 day ISS.
+1 day OSS.
 Removal from class/event for processing; apology; plan to correct; instructor will contact family; meet with school Counseling Coordinator; parent/guardian meeting; review program fitness.
 Reentry meeting will be held with possible behavior contract.
-2 day ISS.
+2 day OSS.

 Bus behavior violations Conference with student; apology; administrator phone call to family; administrator contact with sending school.
 Conference with student; apology; administrator phone call to family; administrator contact with sending school; develop a plan to correct.
 1-3 day bus suspension.
 Conference with student; apology; administrator contact with sending school and parent/guardian; parent/guardian meeting to develop a plan to correct.
 3 day bus suspension.

 Academic dishonesty (Forgery, plagiarism, misrepresentation, etc.) Instructor phone call to family; administrator contact with sending school; instructor, administrator, and student conference to create a plan to redo work.
 Instructor contact with family; administrator contact with sending school; parent/guardian meeting to create a plan to avoid future incidents and to redo work.
 Administrator contact with sending school and family; parent/guardian meeting to create a plan to avoid future incidents and review program fitness; work must be redone.

+R ESPECT

-R ESPECT 1 st Referral 2 nd Referral 3 rd Referral Inappropriate dress (Including but not limited to inappropriate slogans, such as alcohol, or images on clothing) School personnel will address the situation.
+1 st Referral 2 nd Referral 3 rd Referral

+Inappropriate dress (Including but not limited to inappropriate slogans, such as alcohol, or images on clothing) School personnel will address the situation.
 Student removes, replaces, or covers inappropriate clothing.
 School personnel will address the situation.
-Administrator contact with family and sending school.
+Counseling coordinator will contact sending school counselors and family.
 School personnel will address the situation.
 Administrator contact with sending school and parent/guardian meeting to create a plan to avoid future incidents.

 Inappropriate conduct or language toward staff Removal from class; apology; plan to correct in future and restore relationship; administrator contact with sending school and family.
-1 day ISS.
+1 day OSS.
 Removal from class; apology; administrator contact with sending school and family; parent/ guardian meeting to review program fitness.
 OSS until a meeting can occur.
 Removal from class; apology; administrator contact with sending school and family; parent/guardian meeting to review possible removal from program.
 5 day OSS.